Time: 108 mins.

 Though Big Daddy's mostly a blowhard, his performance has tremendous nuance, especially once he learns he's dying sooner rather than later.
 His struggle with his own mortality is heartbreaking to watch, giving his determination to enjoy what time he has left true pathos.
 His conversations with Brick are operatic, each desperate to get at the truth the other is hiding, throwing verbal punch after punch to bring down the tough facades that shield their pain and finally make an honest connection.
 This being Williams, their search for the truth involves a lot of shouting and physical destruction.
 That Brick is hobbled both emotionally (the booze) and physically (he's forced to move around on a crutch due to a broken foot) is more than a little obvious, but it gives such a dialogue heavy piece movement and a deeper meaning, as various characters try to remove it from him.

 That years of silent suffering and blatant lies get tied up in a pretty little bow at the end Brick reconciles with both Big Daddy and Maggie is a Hollywood given, but it still manages to be satisfying nonetheless.
-Though the story is stripped of it's more scandalous nature (Brick is a repressed homosexual in the original play, which gives Maggie's desperation and childlessness a whole new meaning), the screenwriter manages to keep the soul of the piece intact.
+Though the story is stripped of it's more scandalous nature (Brick is a repressed homosexual in the original play, which gives Maggie's desperation and childlessness and Brick's pain at the loss of his "friend" a whole new and deeper meaning), the screenwriter manages to keep the soul of the piece intact.
 CAT is a vibrantly filmed, brilliantly acted family drama that incorporates every possible human emotion into a two-hour time span, leaving the viewer slightly overwhelmed and extremely glad you're not part of their clan.
 It's a film that hasn't gone out of style because it's themes still resonate today.
 A classic well worth the watching.